nelsonfigueroa/nelson.cloud/content/posts/2023-01-06-key-types-in-ruby-hashes-can-be-confusing.md

 String
 ```

-We can see that with hash rocket syntax the `A` key retained it's string type and can be written as a string in `items['A']`.
+We can see that with hash rocket syntax the `A` key retained its string type and can be written as a string in `items['A']`.

 ## Hashes with JSON Syntax